SalomePlatform/jobmanager/doc/resource.rst

 ------------------------------------

 A resource contains a physical description of the computer.
-These information are used by the resource manager (service provided by the KERNEL) to choose and use a resource when a container (in YACS) or a job (in JOBMANAGER) has to be launched.
+These informations are used by the resource manager (service provided by the KERNEL) to choose and use a resource when a container (in YACS) or a job (in JOBMANAGER) has to be launched.